zhoumutou/vite-plugin-inline/README.md

 ## Features

-- Inline all CSS referenced by `<link>` tags as `<style>`
+- Inline all CSS `<link>` as `<style>` in HTML
-- Inline the main JavaScript file and all its dependencies as `<script type="module">`
+- Inline entry JS and its imported chunks as a single `<script type="module">`
+- Topologically ordered namespace IIFEs to preserve import order across chunks
+- Optional post-minify/DCE via oxc-minify
-- Optionally remove comments to reduce file size
+- Optional removal of block comments to reduce size
-- Remove original external JS/CSS files from the build output
+- Remove original JS/CSS assets from the bundle
+- Disables modulePreload for cleaner single-file output

 ## Installation